 For example, the Standard shader, if fully compiled, ends up being many thousands of slightly different GPU programs.
 This creates two potential problems:

-While building the game, Unity can detect that some of the internal shader variants are not used by the game, and skip them from build data.
+While building the game, Unity can detect that some of the internal shader variants are not used by the game, and exclude (“strip”) them from build data.
 Build-time stripping is done for:

-#pragma shader_feature.
-If none of the used materials use a particular variant, then it is not included into the build.
+#pragma shader_feature, Unity automatically checks whether variants are used.
+If none of the Materials in a build use a variant, that variant it is not included into the build.
 See internal shader variants documentation.
-Out of built-in shaders, the Standard shader uses this.
+The Standard shader uses this.

 Combination of the above often substantially cuts down on shader data size.
 For example, a fully compiled Standard shader would take several hundred megabytes, but in typical projects it often ends up taking just a couple megabytes (and is often compressed further by the application packaging process).

-This means that shader variants that are included into the game build can still potentially be used, but there’s no memory or load time cost paid until they are needed.
-For example, shaders always include a variant to handle point lights with shadows, but if you never end up using a point light with shadows in your game, then there’s no point in loading this particular variant.
+This means that all shader variants that are included in the build can still potentially be used, but there’s no memory or load time cost paid until they are needed.
+For example, a shader might always include a variant to handle point lights with shadows, but if you never end up using a point light with shadows in your game, then there’s no point in loading this particular variant.

-Once you have some ShaderVariantCollection assets, you can set for these variants to be automatically preloaded while loading the application (under Preloaded Shaders list in Graphics Settings), or you can preload an individual shader variant collection from a script.
+Once you have some ShaderVariantCollection assets, you can set for these variants to be automatically preloaded while loading the application (under Preloaded Shaders list on the Graphics window), or you can preload an individual shader variant collection from a script.

 The Preloaded Shaders list is intended for frequently used shaders.
 Shader variants that are listed there the are loaded into memory for entire lifetime of the application.
 This may use significant amount of memory for ShaderVariantCollections assets that include large number of variants.
 To avoid that, ShaderVariantCollection assets should be created at smaller granularity and loaded from a script.
 One strategy is to record used shader variants for each scene, save them into separate ShaderVariantCollections assets and load them on scene startup.